PyAbel/PyAbel/CONTRIBUTING.md

 ##### Documentation

 PyAbel uses Sphinx and [Napoleon](http://sphinxcontrib-napoleon.readthedocs.org/en/latest/index.html) to process Numpy style docstrings, and is synchronized to [pyabel.readthedocs.org](http://pyabel.readthedocs.org/).

-To build the documentation locally, you will need Sphinx, the [`recommonmark`](https://github.com/rtfd/recommonmark) package, and the [`sphinx_rtd_theme`](https://github.com/snide/sphinx_rtd_theme/).
-Then, you can build the documentation using
+To build the documentation locally, you will need Sphinx, the [`recommonmark`](https://github.com/rtfd/recommonmark) package, the [`sphinx_rtd_theme`](https://github.com/snide/sphinx_rtd_theme/), and the [`numpydoc`](https://pypi.python.org/pypi/numpydoc) package.
+So, type

+	 pip install sphinx
+	 pip install recommonmark
+	 pip install sphinx_rtd_theme
+	 pip install numpydoc

+Once you have all that installed, you can build the documentation:

 	 cd PyAbel/doc/
 	 make html